jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer (Assistant Professor) at Queen Mary University of London.
-Before taking up this faculty position, I held the Schmidt AI in Science Fellowship at the University of Oxford and Associate Research Fellowship at Reuben College Oxford.
+I also hold the Schmidt AI in Science Fellowship at the University of Oxford and Associate Research Fellowship at Reuben College Oxford.

 **Research interests**: My research revolves around quantum computing, quantum information, and quantum many-body physics.
 My research lies in the exploration of quantum computing as a means to address problems that present challenges for classical computing.
 I aim to uncover the potential power of quantum computing, and examine whether it holds advantages in addressing quantum many-body problems.